 Submit your FAFSA

-The FAFSA (Free Application for Federal Student Aid) determines your eligibility for many federal, state, institutional, and private scholarships and grant.
-So even if you think your income is too high, it's best to apply.
+The FAFSA (Free Application for Federal Student Aid) determines your eligibility for many federal, state, institutional and private scholarships and grants.
+So even if you think your income is too high, it's always best to apply.

 When to begin searching

 The best time to begin looking for scholarships and grants is during your sophomore or junior year in high school, but some opportunities are still available throughout high school and college.